-The Menalon Trail is a long mountain trail in Arcadia, in the centre of Peloponnese, that unfolds through the Lousios River gorge, the western slopes of Mt.
+The Menalon Trail is a long mountain trail in Arcadia, in the center of Peloponnese, that unfolds through the Lousios River gorge, the western slopes of Mt.
 Menalo, the Valley of Mylaon River and the Northeast Gortynian Mountains.

 The Menalon Trail is incorporated in the prizewinning programme “Greek Paths of Culture” of the ELLINIKI ETAIRIA – Society for the Environment and Cultural Heritage.